Examining the Volatility of Wells Fargo & Co.'s (WFC) Stock - News Heater

 The stock of Wells Fargo & Co.
-(WFC) has gone up by 1.83% for the week, with a 11.87% rise in the past month and a 10.92% rise in the past quarter.
-The volatility ratio for the week is 1.73%, and the volatility levels for the past 30 days are 1.68% for WFC.
-The simple moving average for the past 20 days is 6.26% for WFC’s stock, with a 10.30% simple moving average for the past 200 days.
+(WFC) has seen a 1.95% increase in the past week, with a 13.86% gain in the past month, and a 8.13% flourish in the past quarter.
+The volatility ratio for the week is 1.80%, and the volatility levels for the past 30 days are at 1.65% for WFC.
+The simple moving average for the past 20 days is 5.92% for WFC’s stock, with a 10.68% simple moving average for the past 200 days.

 Is It Worth Investing in Wells Fargo & Co.
 (NYSE: WFC) Right Now?

 Wells Fargo & Co.
-(NYSE: WFC) has a price-to-earnings ratio of 9.88x that is above its average ratio.
-Additionally, the 36-month beta value for WFC is 1.16.
-There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 3 rating it as “overweight,” 10 rating it as “hold,” and 0 rating it as “sell.”
+(NYSE: WFC) has a higher price-to-earnings ratio of 9.91x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.16.
+Analysts have mixed views on the stock, with 15 analysts rating it as a “buy,” 2 as “overweight,” 10 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for WFC is $50.45, which is $4.52 above the current price.
-The public float for WFC is 3.63B and currently, short sellers hold a 0.82% ratio of that float.
-The average trading volume of WFC on December 08, 2023 was 16.05M shares.
+The average price point forecasted by analysts for Wells Fargo & Co.
+(WFC) is $50.80, which is $4.8 above the current market price.
+The public float for WFC is 3.63B, and currently, short sellers hold a 0.82% ratio of that float.
+The average trading volume of WFC on December 12, 2023 was 16.15M shares.

 WFC) stock’s latest price update

-Wells Fargo & Co.
-(NYSE: WFC)’s stock price has soared by 0.98 in relation to previous closing price of 45.40.
-Nevertheless, the company has seen a gain of 1.83% in its stock price over the last five trading days.
-Barrons reported 2023-12-08 that The home restoration retailer blames higher mortgage rates for weak sales.
+The stock price of Wells Fargo & Co.
+(NYSE: WFC) has plunged by -0.22 when compared to previous closing price of 46.10, but the company has seen a 1.95% gain in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-12-11 that Wells Fargo (WFC) closed at $46 in the latest trading session, marking a -0.22% move from the prior day.

 Analysts’ Opinion of WFC